Andraž Kirm: Groningen

-On 30 August 2012, Kirm was transferred to Eredivisie club Groningen until 2014.
+On 30 August 2012, Kirm joined Eredivisie club Groningen on a contract until 2014.

-Omonoia
+Omonia

-In 2014, after his contract with Groningen ended, Kirm moved to Cypriot First Division club Omonoia.
+In 2014, after his contract with Groningen ended, Kirm moved to Cypriot First Division club Omonia.
 He scored eleven league goals in two seasons, and left the club in 2016 when his contract ended.

 Olimpija Ljubljana

 On 25 June 2016, he signed for Slovenian champions Olimpija Ljubljana.

 International career

 Kirm made his debut for the Slovenia national team in August 2007 in a friendly against Montenegro in Podgorica.
 In his second appearance for the national team, Kirm provided the assist for Milivoje Novaković's goal in a 3–0 UEFA Euro 2008 qualifying win over Luxembourg.
 Since then, he has become one of the most important players of the team led by Matjaž Kek.
 Kirm was the only player, besides Novaković, who played in all 2010 FIFA World Cup qualification matches.
 He also appeared in the starting lineup in both play-off matches with Russia, after which Slovenia qualified for the final tournament.
 At the 2010 FIFA World Cup, he played in all three group stage games.
+Overall, he earned a total of 71 caps, scoring 6 goals.